 An important thing to note here is that IUI or Intrauterine Insemination is not the same as IVF or Invitro Fertilisation.
 IUI works better for women who do not have very serious fertility issues.

 During IUI, the best quality sperm is selected, separated and then injected into the uterus manually instead of via sexual intercourse (where the same process would take place naturally).
 The sperm will then fertilise the eggs naturally.
 IUI is less invasive than IVF and is less expensive too.
 One cycle of IUI (explained below) is approximately worth a quarter of what you would pay for an IVF cycle!

-- Production of eggs
+1. Production of Eggs

 Whether it is natural or induced by fertility drugs, production of an egg is vital for IUI.
 Women typically release only one egg a month, but in such a case, fertility drugs might be prescribed to produce multiple healthier eggs together so that the chance of insemination can be higher.

 2. Tracking the Eggs